bessarabov/macos-battery-cli/README.md

 ## Installation

-You only neen one file `battery` from this repo.
+You only need one file `battery` from this repo.
 Clone the repo and copy it into your $PATH:

     $ git clone https://github.com/bessarabov/macos-battery-cli.git